-We arrive at the ship in the afternoon, where we are greeted by our Expedition Team and ship's officers.
-A safety and orientation briefing is followed by the Captain's welcome dinner.
+Arriving at the ship in the afternoon, you will be greeted by our Expedition Team and ship's officers at a safety and orientation briefing followed by the Captain's welcome dinner.
 After dinner, relax and take in the mountainous scenery on our early evening sail down the Beagle Channel past Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.

-As we sail south, we have many opportunities to spot wildlife including albatrosses, prions, and petrels that frequently follow in the wake of the ship.
-Our Expedition Team will be out on deck as well, looking for the whales and dolphins that may also be seen in the area.
-Our experts will begin their presentations with informative and entertaining lectures on the wildlife, history, and geology of the Falkland Islands and Southern Ocean.
-Briefings on environmental regulations and expedition safety will also be held in the comfortable lecture hall.
+Among the wildlife spotting opportunities as you sail south are the albatrosses, prions, and petrels that frequently follow the ship.
+Your Expedition Team will be out on deck as well, looking for the whales and dolphins that may also be seen in the area.
+The experts will begin the presentations with informative and entertaining talks on the wildlife, history, and geology of the Falkland Islands and Southern Ocean.
+Helpful briefings on environmental regulations and expedition safety will also be held in the comfortable lounge.

 Stanley, East Falkland

-Chosen for its sheltered harbor and access to abundant fresh water and peat for fuel, Stanley is easy to discover on foot as most shops and services are centered on the port.
-The museum, the post-office featuring first day covers, plenty of shops with locally made wool items, and Stanley's lively pubs are great for exploring.
-It is possible to experience the wildlife of the Falklands from the town, including sea lions and Peale's and Commerson's dolphins in the harbor, or bird life in nearby Gypsy Cove.
+Chosen for its sheltered harbor and access to abundant fresh water and peat for fuel, Stanley is easy to discover on foot as shops and most services are centered on the port.
+The museum, the post-office featuring first day covers, plenty of shops with locally made wool items and Stanley's lively pubs will all be available.
+It is possible to experience the wildlife of the Falklands from the town, including sea lions and dolphins in the harbor or bird life in nearby Gypsy Cove.

-There is plenty of wildlife spotting as we make our way east across the Antarctic Convergence and officially enter Antarctic waters.
-Shipboard presentations continue, featuring the exciting history and abundant wildlife of South Georgia.
+There will be plenty of wildlife spotting as we make our way east across the Antarctic Convergence and officially enter Antarctic waters.
+Shipboard presentations will continue featuring the exciting history and abundant wildlife of South Georgia

-South Georgia's unique position inside the Antarctic Convergence yet outside the limit of the yearly sea ice makes this 3,755 square kilometer island home to tens of millions of breeding penguins, seals, and seabirds.
-Magnificent mountain scenery, glaciers galore, a rugged coastline punctuated with castellate and tabular icebergs, a rich historical tapestry, and an astounding array of wildlife are all available to us as we travel down South Georgia's leeward coast.
+Its unique position inside the Antarctic Convergence yet outside the limit of the yearly sea ice makes this 3,755 square kilometer island home to tens of millions of breeding penguins, seals and seabirds.
+Magnificent mountain scenery, glaciers galore, a rugged coastline punctuated with castellate and tabular icebergs, a rich historical tapestry, and an astounding array of wildlife are all available as you travel down South Georgia's leeward coast.
 Landing sites feature huge elephant seals, aggressive fur seals, macaroni penguins, albatross, petrels, skuas, and gulls.
 King penguins from fuzzy little chicks to fattened adults can be seen in the hundreds of thousands.
-We will visit historic Grytviken whaling station, home of the whaling museum, Norwegian seaman's church, the active British Antarctic Survey station, and the tiny graveyard where the great Antarctic explorer Sir Ernest Shackleton is buried.
+Visit historic Grytviken whaling station, home of the whaling museum, Norwegian seaman's church, the active British Antarctic Survey station plus the tiny graveyard where the great Antarctic explorer Sir Ernest Shackleton is buried.

-Heading farther south, we continue our informative presentations and wildlife watching as the icebergs become more and more plentiful.
+Heading farther south, continue your informative presentations and wildlife watch as the icebergs become more and more plentiful.

 Antarctic Peninsula and South Shetland Islands